aws-samples/serverless-patterns/lambda-durable-hitl-python-sam/README.md

-# Lambda Durable Functions to DynamoDB with Human-in-the-Loop
+# AWS Lambda durable functions to DynamoDB with Human-in-the-Loop

 This pattern demonstrates how to implement Lambda durable functions with Human-in-the-Loop (HITL) approval workflows.
 The workflow pauses execution, waits for human approval via callback, and resumes based on the decision while maintaining state across the pause/resume cycle.